-4.4.
+3.4.
 Server Push

-HTTP/QUIC supports server push as described in [RFC7540].
-During connection establishment, the client enables server push by sending a MAX_PUSH_ID frame (see Section 5.2.8).
+HTTP/QUIC supports server push in a similar manner to [RFC7540], but uses different mechanisms.
+During connection establishment, the client enables server push by sending a MAX_PUSH_ID frame (see Section 4.2.8).
 A server cannot use server push until it receives a MAX_PUSH_ID frame.

-As with server push for HTTP/2, the server initiates a server push by sending a PUSH_PROMISE frame that includes request header fields attributed to the request.
-The PUSH_PROMISE frame is sent on a response stream.
-Unlike HTTP/2, the PUSH_PROMISE does not reference a stream; when a server fulfills a promise, the stream that carries the stream headers references the PUSH_PROMISE.
+As with server push for HTTP/2, the server initiates a server push by sending a PUSH_PROMISE frame (see Section 4.2.6) that includes request headers for the promised request.
+Promised requests MUST conform to the requirements in Section 8.2 of [RFC7540].

+The PUSH_PROMISE frame is sent on the client-initiated, bidirectional stream that carried the request that generated the push.
+This allows the server push to be associated with a request.
+Ordering of a PUSH_PROMISE in relation to certain parts of the response is important (see Section 8.2.1 of [RFC7540]).

+Unlike HTTP/2, the PUSH_PROMISE does not reference a stream; it contains a Push ID.
+The Push ID uniquely identifies a server push.

 This allows a server to fulfill promises in the order that best suits its needs.

-The server push response is conveyed on a push stream.
-A push stream is a server-initiated stream.
-A push stream includes a header (see Figure 1) that identifies the PUSH_PROMISE that it fulfills.
-This header consists of a 32-bit Push ID, which identifies a server push (see Section 5.2.6).
+When a server later fulfills a promise, the server push response is conveyed on a push stream.
+A push stream is a server-initiated, unidirectional stream.
+A push stream identifies the Push ID of the promise that it fulfills, encoded as a variable-length integer.